 I’ve seen many recipes for Instant Pot Gyros that use sliced meat and they just really don’t seem that authentic to me, so I use the same technique as below to form the gyro loaf, but then I cook it in the Instant Pot.

 So use either the oven, or the Instant Pot, and enjoy your homemade gyros!

 ★ Did you make this recipe?
 Don’t forget to give it a star rating below!
 Just click on the stars in the recipe card to rate.

-- 1 pounds ground pork or ground lamb
+- 1 pound ground pork or ground lamb

 - 1 red onion rough chopped

 - 6 cloves garlic

 - 2 teaspoons dried rosemary leaves